robertandrewstevens/javascript/README.md

 JavaScript

-Collection of JavaScript code for variance projects and tutorials.
+Collection of JavaScript code for various projects and tutorials.